ramonauble/db-js/readme.md

 #### AMP
 ----------------------------------------------------
- the AMP page contains one stereo ADSR envelope, with controls for attack, decay, sustain and release.\
+ the AMP page contains one ADSR envelope, with controls for attack, decay, sustain and release.\
- the final two controls will affect the curve shape of the attack & decay/release stages, respectively.\
+ the final two controls will affect the curve shape of the attack & decay/release stages, respectively.

 #### REV